Marketing Tips for Arborists and Foresters

-Many customers will deal with you by email, and a golden rule is: have a short email address.
-The longer it is, the more prone it is to error.
-How often do we see:-
+Many customers will deal with you by email, so it’s a good idea to have a short email address.
+The longer it is, the greater the chance of error.
+How often do we see:

 There is a real chance of a spelling mistake and the email disappearing into cyber space.
-So the above business could possibly use:-
+So, instead, consider:

 email@example.com or even better Simon@ktgserv.co.uk

-Short, sharp and a lot less prone to error.
-Even if you don’t have a website it is worth investing in a domain.
-These are not expensive.
-What looks best?
+This is short, sharp and a lot less prone to error.
+Even if you don’t have a website, it is worth investing in a domain – they are not expensive.
+What looks most professional?

 Simon@ktgserv.co.uk or firstname.lastname@example.org

-Often we talk to Arborists who say they work as a cooperative or informal partnership.
+We often talk to contractors who say they work as a co-operative or informal partnership.
 The words we often hear are ‘None of us are in charge.
 We work together’.

-An arborist and his mate who look to the heavens when the customer asks who is in charge, or the dynamic businessman who takes control and assures the customer his team are competent, and speaks with an aura of authority. ‘
+A contractor and his mate who look to the heavens when the customer asks who is in charge, or the dynamic businessman who takes control and assures the customer his team are competent and speaks with authority.

 What a great sales line!